-Concentration Cells is a type of galvanic cells that comprises of two equivalent half cells with the same concentration.
+Concentration cells are a type of galvanic cell that comprises two equivalent half-cells with the same concentration.
 Reduction in thermal free energy will lead to the generation of electricity in concentration cells.
 Electrochemistry occurs in the concentration of cells.
-Apart from two major types of cells, they are Metal-Ion Concentration Cells, Oxygen Concentration Cells, and Active Passive Cells.
+Apart from two major types of cells, there are metal-ion concentration cells, oxygen concentration cells and active-passive cells.

 Corrosion can occur in concentrated cells.
-It is due to the metal that is being used in contact with various concentrations which in turn causes the metal to possess different electrode potential compared to other parts.
+It is due to the metal that is being used in contact with various concentrations, which in turn causes the metal to possess different electrode potentials compared to other parts.
 Oxygen is one of the elements that is associated with corrosion.

-Electrolyte Concentration cell comprises of two same electrodes that are dipped in an electrolyte which possesses different concentration level.
-An electrolyte has a tendency to diffuse from a solution of higher concentration level to a solution of lower concentration level.
+The electrolyte concentration cell comprises two same electrodes that are dipped in an electrolyte, which possesses different concentration levels.
+An electrolyte has a tendency to diffuse from a solution of a higher concentration level to a solution of a lower concentration level.
 With a period of time, the two concentrations tend to be equal.

-Electrode Concentration Cells consists of two cells were identical electrodes are dipped in the same solution with different levels of concentration.
+Electrode concentration cells consist of two cells where identical electrodes are dipped in the same solution with different levels of concentration.
 For instance, consider two hydrogen electrodes that are placed at a different gaseous pressure in the same solution consisting of hydrogen ions.

-Now the voltmeter that is connected to the electrode is used to measure the potential.
-The higher the voltage, the more acidic is the solution resulting in more hydrogen ions in the solution.
-An example of a pH meter is illustrated below.
+Now, the voltmeter that is connected to the electrode is used to measure the potential.
+The higher the voltage, the more acidic is the solution, resulting in more hydrogen ions in the solution.
+An example of a pH metre is illustrated below.